Military Voting

 If you are not located in an imminent danger pay area, you must return your voted absentee ballot by mail even if you received your ballot by email or fax.

-If you use the U.S. Postal Service or the FPO/APO mail system and the return envelope form provided, postage is free.
+If you use the return envelope provided and either the U.S. Postal Service or the FPO/APO mail system, postage is free.
 Otherwise, you must pay the postage.

 Return Deadline

-The ballot must be postmarked by the Monday before election day or earlier and received in the county auditor’s office no later than noon on the Tuesday following the election for the November 6, 2012, General Election.
+The ballot must be postmarked by the Monday before election day or earlier and received in the county auditor’s office no later than noon on the Monday following election day.

 Postmarks are not guaranteed, so mail your absentee ballot early enough that it arrives before election day.

 For school and some city and special elections, the return deadline may be earlier.
-Read the instructions sent with the ballot.
+Read the instructions sent with the ballot to determine the return deadline for the election.